Your morning cup of coffee matters. That's why there are so many choices when it comes to making coffee at home.

 - 1Add coffee grounds to the beaker.

-- 2Pour hot water onto the grind.
+- 2Boil water, and pour it onto the grind.

 - 4Push the plunger down slowly to separate the coffee and water.